I'm a freelance writer trying to defy the millennial stereotype through hard work. Joy is in the little things.

-The first night I tried the Klova sleep patches, I woke up to my alarm clock the next morning.
+The first night I tried the Klova sleep patches, I woke up to my alarm clock the following day.
 It was honestly pretty disorienting.
 I remember thinking that I must have messed up my alarm, and it took me a few minutes to figure out that I had slept through the night.

 The next night I slept until 5 AM or so, got up to use the bathroom, and went right back to sleep (something else I often have trouble with).

-I used to take sleeping pills in the past—you know, the ones that work for two days before you develop a tolerance.
+I used to take sleeping pills in the past—the ones that work for two days before you develop a tolerance.
 I quickly realized that the same thing was happening with the Klova sleep patches.
-The 5 AM wake-ups quickly became the new norm.
+The 5 AM wake-ups soon became the new norm.
 I can't really complain, though, since I'm kind of lame and go to bed really early, so this marks the 7-8-hour mark for me.

-Within a few days I noticed how much easier it was to do...well...everything.
-I was happier, I was more focused, I even felt better physically.
+Within a few days I noticed how much easier it was to do... well... everything.
+I was happier, I was more focused, and I even felt better physically.
 I noticed my residual aches from a recent knee surgery started to subside.
 It was amazing.